neuefische/web-exercises/README.md

 All exercises must be reviewed before they are merged into the `main` branch.
 Create a pull request on GitHub and add the `needs review` label.

-Exercises must be reviewed by at least one neue fische web coach.
+Exercises must be reviewed by at least one web coach.

 > **Note**
 > Exercises deliberately do not have to have passing tests to be merged.
 It is also fine to merge exercises with linting errors.
 Failing tests and linting errors can be part of the exercise itself.